-For students, the Office of Disability Services (ODS) will be the office responsible for collecting such documentation.
-ODS is located in 116 Boucke Building at University Park.
+For students, Student Disabilities Resources (SDR) will be the office responsible for collecting and reviewing such documentation.
+SDR is located in 116 Boucke Building at University Park.
 The phone number is (814) 863-1807.

-Faculty and staff should contact their Human Resources Representative or they can contact the coordinator of ADA Programs in the Affirmative Action Office (AAO).
+Faculty and staff should contact their Human Resources Representative, or they can contact the coordinator of ADA Programs in the Affirmative Action Office (AAO) who will be responsible for collecting and reviewing such documentation.
 The AAO is located in 328 Boucke Building at University Park.
-The phone number is (814) 863-0471.
+The phone number is (814) 863 -0471.